junokreisler/mpb-apple-analysis/README.md

 #### Summary

 Rough overview of the consistency of average badge apple fruit color appearances, using a "most average" apple as a singular representative of a badge in a given year or location.
 The analysis involves extracting the best average color hue representative for badges with at least N apples imaged, choosing a real apple whose color hue frequency distributions are least different from the calculated hue frequency distribution averages in the given badge+location+year.
+Plots obtained in this part can be viewed on `1_results`.

 #### Steps
 1. First, the average prevalence at each "value" of HUE (H) and SATURATION (S) is measured.
 If the number of apple samples is at least N (N = 5 default),